microsoft/openvmm/Guide/src/user_guide/openvmm.md

 When compiled, OpenVMM consists of a single standalone `openvmm` / `openvmm.exe` executable.[^dlls]

+> _Note:_ As you explore the OpenVMM repo, you may find references to the
+> term **HvLite**.
+>
+> HvLite was the former codename for OpenVMM, so whenever you see the term
+> "HvLite", you can treat it as synonymous to "OpenVMM".
+>
+> We are actively migrating existing code and docs away from using the term
+> "HvLite".

 ## Notable Features

 This *non-exhaustive* list provides a broad overview of some notable features,